 - Report the alleged misconduct to any teacher or administrator.
-The teacher or administrator will ensure that your complaint is promptly and appropriately addressed, or - (2) Report the alleged misconduct to one of our Complaint Review Officers Steve Mahoney, Labor Relations or Julie Donlon, Ed.D., Deputy Superintendent.
-The offices where they can be reached are located at 80 Munson Street, LeRoy, NY 14482 or you can reach them by phone at (585) 344-7900.
+The teacher or administrator will ensure that your complaint is promptly and appropriately addressed, or - (2) Report the alleged misconduct to our Complaint Review Officer, Julie Donlon, Ed.D., Deputy Superintendent.
+The offices where they can be reached are located at 80 Munson Street, LeRoy, NY 14482 or you can reach her by phone at (585) 344-7900.